Skip to main content

 6. Choose your winners in the eight respective Sweet 16 matchups

-7. Nail down your Final Four teams by picking the winner for each Elite Eight showdown
+7. Nail down your Final Four teams with a selection for each Elite Eight showdown

 8. Advance two teams to the national championship game